quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part47_The_10-armed_Te.md

 ---

 #### Performance Comparison on 10-Armed Testbed
-Comparison between greedy methods and \(\epsilon\)-greedy methods on the 10-armed testbed.
+Comparison between greedy methods and $\epsilon$-greedy methods on the 10-armed testbed.
 The sample-average technique is used to estimate action values.

 :p How did the different methods perform on the 10-armed testbed?
 ??x
-On the 10-armed testbed, the performance of greedy and \(\epsilon\)-greedy methods was compared using the sample-average technique for estimating action values.
+On the 10-armed testbed, the performance of greedy and $\epsilon $-greedy methods was compared using the sample-average technique for estimating action values.
 The results showed that while the greedy method improved faster initially, it achieved a lower long-term average reward per step (about 1) compared to the optimal possible value (around 1.55).
-In contrast, \(\epsilon\)-greedy methods, especially with small \(\epsilon\) like \(0.01\), performed better by ensuring that all actions were sampled sufficiently.
+In contrast, $\epsilon $-greedy methods, especially with small $\epsilon $ like$0.01$, performed better by ensuring that all actions were sampled sufficiently.

 For instance:
 - A greedy method selected the action with the highest estimated value.
-- An \(\epsilon\)-greedy method selected an action with probability \( 1 - \epsilon \) or a random action otherwise.
+- An $\epsilon $-greedy method selected an action with probability $1 - \epsilon$ or a random action otherwise. x??
-x??

 ---